saltstack-formulas/jetbrains-appcode-formula/README.rst

 ``appcode.developer``
 ------------
-Optionally get preferences file from url/share and place in 'user' (pillar) home directory for import.
-Creates a Desktop shortcut.
+Creates Desktop shortcut.
+Optionally retrieve preferences file from url/share to 'user' (pillar) home directory.

 Please see the pillar.example for configuration.
 Tested on MacOS.